bhartishr28/credit-card-marketing-analytics/README.md

 # 🎯 Business Objectives

-* Analyze customer demographics, transactions, and credit information.
+* Analyze customer demographics and financial behavior.
-* Understand customer spending behavior through exploratory data analysis.
+* Identify a strategic customer segment for the campaign.
-* Identify high-value customer segments.
+* Understand spending patterns across customer groups.
-* Design a statistically valid A/B testing framework.
+* Design and evaluate an A/B experiment.
-* Evaluate campaign performance using hypothesis testing.
+* Determine whether the campaign produces a statistically significant improvement.
-* Recommend whether the campaign should be rolled out based on statistical evidence.
+* Provide an evidence-based business recommendation.

 ---